HadrienG2/subwoofer/README.md

 As of writing, this benchmark has only been rigorously checked for correctness on x86_64.
-But it has been designed with due consideration to other common microarchitectures, so given a week or two interactive access to an ARM or RISC-V machine with support for perf profiling, I think I should be able to validate it for those ISAs too.
+But it has been designed with due consideration to other common microarchitectures, so given a week or two of interactive access to an ARM or RISC-V machine with support for perf profiling, I think I should be able to validate it for those ISAs too.